zephyrproject-rtos/trusted-firmware-m/docs/design_documents/tfm_log_system_design_document.rst

   SPMLOG_ERRMSGVAL(msg, val);

-A wrapper layer API is added to combine the message and the value, and call the HAL API ``tfm_hal_output_spm_log``.
+A C-function needs to work as an underlayer for these APIs as string formatting is required.
+Check 'spm_log_msgval' for details.

 .. code-block:: c

-  /*
-   * SPM output API to combine message and value together as a joint message,
+  /**
+   * brief Output the given message plus one value as hexadecimal.
+The message
+   *       can be skipped if the 'msg' is 'NULL' or 'len' equals 0.
+The
+   *       formatted hexadecimal string for 'value' has a '0x' prefix and
-   * and call the HAL API tfm_hal_output_spm_log.
+   *       leading zeros are not stripped.
+This function rely on HAL API
+   *       'tfm_hal_output_spm_log' to output the formatted string.
+   *
-   * msg:   a message in HEX string
+   * \param[in]  msg    A string message
-   * len:   the length of the message
+   * \param[in]  len    The length of the message
-   * value: a value need to be output
+   * \param[in]  value  A value need to be output
+   *
+   * \retval >=0        Number of chars output.
+   * \retval <0         TFM HAL error code.
    */
-  spm_log_msgval(const char *msg, size_t len, uint32_t value)
+  int32_t  spm_log_msgval(const char *msg, size_t len, uint32_t value)

-The following three APIs output a message in HEX string.
+The following three APIs output a message in string.

   SPMLOG_DBGMSG(msg);